decred/dcrdocs/docs/faq/overview.md

 ## **3. <i class="fa fa-money"></i> [Wallets and Seeds](wallets-and-seeds.md)**

-Question about sharing your wallet seed, converting your wallet seed hex to words, running multiple wallets, someone gaining access to wallet.db, brute-force attacks on random wallets, non-functional seed words, importing keys in wallet import format (WIF), differences between testnet and mainnet addresses, and the different types of addresses.
+Questions about your wallet seed, converting your wallet seed hex to words, running multiple wallets, someone gaining access to wallet.db, brute-force attacks on random wallets, non-functional seed words, importing keys in wallet import format (WIF), differences between testnet and mainnet addresses, and the different types of addresses.

 ---